CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 Annual contact reminder
 -----------------------

-The goal is to remind users to check their contact data and to inform them about objects linked to their contact.
+The goal is to remind users to review their contact details and to inform them about objects linked to their contact.

 **Task command**::